 Strolling through European Christmas Markets (part 1)

 We can’t think of anything more quintessentially Christmassy than a stroll through a European holiday market.
 Christmas markets provide a lovely mix of local artisan wares, seasonal trinkets and tasty local treats.
 Thanks to the city’s stunning old-world charm, the market will again immerse people in the magic that only European Christmas markets can offer.
 With small villages of wooden kiosks and scintillating lights, get ready to be enchanted.
-Our friends at The Gourmet Specialist list the 12 best across the continent, from London to Rome and beyond.
-This is the first part with the first 6 markets:
+We have listed the 10 best across the continent, from London to Rome and beyond.
+This is the first part with the first 5 markets:

 Copenhagen celebrates Jul (as in “yuletide”) with a Christmas crafts market and surfeit of light-bedecked Christmas trees in the city’s famed historic amusement park, Tivoli Gardens.
 Nearly four miles of lights are artfully hung in patterns dictated by Tiffany’s head designer, while 1.800 more strands are draped on the lakeside willows.
 Join the Danes in warding off the cold with æbleskiver (iced doughnuts with black currant jam) and gløgg, a steaming hot mulled red wine laden with raisins, almonds, cinnamon sticks, and cloves all of which are steeped in aquavit or schnapps.
 There’s also a crafts market installed along a canal in the historic Nyhavn district; try to visit it between 5pm and 6pm weekdays to catch the town crier.